MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/how-to/send-auth-token-starting-chat.md

 "To authenticate a user when they initiate a chat, pass an authentication token to Omni-channel Engagement Hub." -->

-When a user initiates a chat, you can pass an authentication token to Omni-channel Engagement Hub, which helps in authenticating the user.
+When a user initiates a chat, you can pass an authentication token to Omni-channel Engagement Hub, which helps authenticate the user.

 Follow these steps to send context when starting a chat:

 <!--note from editor: In Step 1, are the "live chat SDK methods" the same thing as the methods under "JavaScript API Reference" in this developer guide?
 If so, make that connection clear.   -->

-1. Listen on the **lcw:ready** event raised by the live chat before calling the live chat SDK methods.
+1. Listen on the **lcw:ready** event raised by a live chat before calling the live chat SDK methods.
 2. Once the **lcw:ready** event is raised, register an authentication token provider with live chat by using the [setAuthTokenProvider](../reference/methods/setAuthTokenProvider.md) method.

 ## Sample code